 11. Aditi Gupta

-Aditi Gupta is a multi-talented woman entrepreneur who is the co-founder of the comic Menstrupedia.
+Aditi Gupta is a multi-talented successful women entrepreneurs in india, who is the co-founder of the comic Menstrupedia.
 She’s also a well-known author and a social activist who is working for the welfare of the girls.

 Aditi Gupta is working for the menstrual health of a girl and she has a target to remove all the myths surrounding us in terms of mensuration.
 She and her husband co-founded the comic Menstrupedia in 2012 and since then she is working as an expert lady in the field of entrepreneurship